Strong Fathers Strong Families Research Project

 To conduct this participatory action research project, TXICW will:

-1. Onboard two school districts that have implemented Strong Fathers Strong Families to participate in community engagement project.
+1. Onboard two school districts implementing Strong Fathers to participate in community engagement project.

-2. Recruit Community Engagement Liaisons who are part of the school community at each school to help co-design feedback sessions with a Fatherhood Engagement Specialist.
+2. Recruit Community Engagement Liaisons who are part of each school’s community to help co-design feedback sessions with a Fatherhood Engagement Specialist.

-3. Recruit and conduct feedback sessions about Strong Fathers programming and identify programmatic changes.
+3. Recruit and conduct feedback sessions to understand how fathers engage with their children and to gain feedback about the Strong Fathers to programming identify programmatic changes.